Forbes Chambers

 • Commissions of inquiry and inquests

-• R v Kinghorn (No 4) [2019] NSWSC 1420, (2019) 348 FLR 281; R v Kinghorn [2021] NSWCCA 313 — important litigation concerning the intersection of legal professional privilege and the prosecution duty of disclosure in criminal cases, and the operation of the accusatorial principle in respect of compulsory examinations conducted under the taxation laws;
+• R v Kinghorn (No 4) [2019] NSWSC 1420, (2019) 348 FLR 281; R v Kinghorn [2021] NSWCCA 313; (2021) 106 NSWLR 322 — litigation concerning the intersection of legal professional privilege and the prosecution duty of disclosure in criminal cases, and the operation of the accusatorial principle in respect of compulsory examinations conducted under the taxation laws

-• Director of Public Prosecutions (Cth) v Citigroup Global Markets Australia Pty Ltd (No 5 Indictment) [2021] FCA 1345; Director of Public Prosecutions (Cth) v Citigroup Global Markets Australia Pty Ltd (No 3 - privilege claims) [2021] FCA 1208 — advising and appearing for ANZ in the banking cartel case;
+• Director of Public Prosecutions (Cth) v Citigroup Global Markets Australia Pty Ltd (No 5 Indictment) [2021] FCA 1345; (2021) 394 ALR 403; Director of Public Prosecutions (Cth) v Citigroup Global Markets Australia Pty Ltd (No 3 - privilege claims) [2021] FCA 1208 — advising and appearing for ANZ in the banking cartel case

-• Lane v The Queen [2018] HCA 28; (2018) 265 CLR 196 — inapplicability of the proviso to radical defects in the trial process such as possible non-performance by the jury of its function; the requirement for a unanimity direction when the Crown relies upon multiple acts causing death;
+• Lane v The Queen [2018] HCA 28; (2018) 265 CLR 196 — manslaughter appeal in the High Court concerning the inapplicability of the proviso to defects in the trial process involving potential non-performance by the jury of its function and the requirement for a ‘unanimity direction’ when the prosecution relies upon multiple acts causing death

-• McPhillamy v The Queen [2018] HCA 52, (2018) 92 ALJR 1045 — a successful High Court appeal which involved the admissibility of sexual interest tendency evidence in criminal trials;
+• McPhillamy v The Queen [2018] HCA 52; (2018) 92 ALJR 1045 — High Court appeal concerning the admissibility of sexual interest tendency evidence in criminal trials

-• Smith v The Queen [2017] HCA 19; (2017) 259 CLR 291 — restatement and clarification of the law in relation to the mental element for drug importation offences, including consideration of whether the reasoning in Kural v The Queen (1987) 162 CLR 502 applies to offences under the Commonwealth Criminal Code;
+• Smith v The Queen [2017] HCA 19; (2017) 259 CLR 291 — High Court appeal about the mental element for drug importation offences, including consideration of whether the reasoning in Kural v The Queen (1987) 162 CLR 502 applies to offences under the Commonwealth Criminal Code

 For further details or enquiries regarding Simon Buchen’s areas of expertise, fees and terms of engagement please contact his Clerk.